Get Free Sample

 Solution polymers offer the absorbency of a granular polymer supplied in solution form.
 Solutions can be diluted with water prior to application, and can coat most substrates or used to saturate them.
 After drying at a specific temperature for a specific time, the result is a coated substrate with superabsorbency.
 For example, this chemistry can be applied directly onto wires and cables, though it is especially optimized for use on components such as rolled goods or sheeted substrates.

 Solution-based polymerization is commonly used today for SAP manufacture of co-polymers, particularly those with the toxic acrylamide monomer.
 This process is efficient and generally has a lower capital cost base.
 The solution process uses a water-based monomer solution to produce a mass of reactant polymerized gel.
 The polymerization’s own exothermic reaction energy is used to drive much of the process, helping reduce manufacturing cost.
 The reactant polymer gel is then chopped, dried and ground to its final granule size.
-Any treatments to enhance performance characteristics of the SAP are usually accomplished after the final granule size is created.
+Any treatments to enhance performance characteristics of the sap absorbent are usually accomplished after the final granule size is created.

 Suspension polymerization